adrian-sw-dev/Customer-Accounts-Aggregation/README.md

  This endpoint generate a jwt token that can be used later to obtain accounts and transaction for the authenticated user / customer.

-- / accounts, /transactions can be executed using the generated jwt token as an Authorization key in the Header of the request (GET requests)
+- / accounts, /transactions can be executed using the generated jwt token as a value for Authorization key in the Header of the request (GET requests)